cardano-foundation/CIPs/CPS-0STL/README.md

 ## Abstract

 Existing and emerging Cardano use cases would greatly benefit from faster "settlement" or "finality" of transactions.
-Moreover, some use cases are hampered or blocked by not having transaction settlement within minutes of including of a transaction on a block.
+Moreover, some current and pending use cases are hampered or blocked by not having transaction settlement within minutes of including of a transaction on a block.
 Examples are partner chains, bridges, exchanges (centralized and decentralized), Dapps, and ordinary high-value transactions.
 Although rollbacks of transactions on the Cardano `mainnet` are uncommon because of the careful design of the Ouroboros protocol and the robust implementation of the Cardano node's memory pool and block diffusion, extraordinary adversarial conditions can in principle produce forks that cause impactful rollbacks with some probability: stake-based and CPU-based attacks might seek to create long-lived adversarial forks, for example.
 The Cardano `mainnet` currently has a 5% active slot coefficient and a security parameter of 2160 blocks (approximately 12 hours).
 Recent research indicates that for faster settlement (precisely defined in terms of stakeholder use cases) the Ouroboros protocol logic could be modified and the active slot coefficient could be optimized.

 ## Problem